-- If there is a problem with the licenses in your instance (e.g., all licenses have expired), the built-in administrator user will still be able to log on (with Viewer privileges) in order to correct the issue.
+- If there is a problem with the licenses in your instance (e.g., all licenses have expired), any system administrator user will still be able to log on (but restricted to Viewer privileges) in order to correct the issue.

 5. See also

 - Configuration settings

 - Off the Charts: How Does Licensing Work?